RafaelAlbaWebify/dns-audit-tool/README.md

 This reflects how real-world IT issues often behave: subtle, not obvious, and cumulative.

+## Example scenario

+A user reports intermittent authentication issues.

+Initial checks show:
+- Network connectivity is working
+- The system is reachable
+- No obvious service failure

+Running this tool reveals:
+- Missing PTR records for the affected host
+- Forward/reverse mismatch in DNS

+This explains inconsistent name resolution, which can impact authentication and service communication.

+This type of issue often goes unnoticed because:
+- It does not trigger alerts
+- It appears as a "random" failure

 ## Why this exists

 Many DNS tools are either too heavyweight for quick troubleshooting or too raw to be immediately useful in day-to-day operations.